SYS_CLOCK: 2026-01-21 00:00:00 UTC

 Their fear was real.
 Their actions are understandable.

-But history's verdict is: Machines did not eliminate jobs; they created more jobs, higher productivity, and more widespread prosperity.Those workers smashing machines were not "protecting" anything.
-They werehindering the arrival of a better future—though they were unaware.
+But history's verdict is: Machines did not eliminate jobs; they created more jobs, higher productivity, and more widespread prosperity.Those workers smashing machines may not have seen that, at the productivity frontier of their time, their actionsobjectively delayed deeper division of labor and productivity jumps; history later remembers who bore the cost, not who was "worse."

-In the latter half of the 20th century, Western environmental movements viewed nuclear energy as a "demon."
+In the latter half of the 20th century, Western environmental movements largely treated nuclear energy as a high-risk technology.

 What was the result?